CodeYourFuture/cyf-weather/README.md

 ]
 ```

-Read the values you're displaying on your page from this file.
+#### Extracting the values from the Fake Weather json

+Now it's time to replace all of the hard-coded values in your html with values from `FakeWeather.json`.

+You will probably have to pass sections of the weather object to child components, as props.

-Now you've got your JSON sorted, it's time to fetch some real weather data!
+Once you've got this all working, it's time to fetch some real weather data!

-### Getting the weather data
+### 5. Getting the LIVE weather data

 We'll be using data from this API: http://api.openweathermap.org/data/2.5/forecast?q=${this.state.searchInput}&cnt=8&units=metric&appid=${apiKey}